 If you’ve ever checked out the official Starbucks website, you’ll have seen a number of confusingly-named ingredients that the average cook will never have heard of.
 The thing is… you don’t really need them.
 Most of them are commercial-kitchen alternatives to products you’ll find in any home kitchen.

 That’s not to say it’s as simple as making everyday pound cake.
-Starbucks does have a couple of unique ingredients on their list, and if you want to get the authentic lemon loaf taste, you need to learn about them before you start mixing the batter.
+Starbucks does have a couple of unique ingredients on its list, and if you want to get the authentic lemon loaf taste, you need to learn about them before you start mixing the batter.
 Here’s what you need to know:

 - Firstly, Starbucks doesn’t do oil.
 Instead, their lemon loaf uses butter, which is probably healthier for you anyway.